Automattic/Co-Authors-Plus/readme.txt

 * For themes using core template tags like the_author() or the_author_posts_link(), enable Co-Authors Plus support with a simple filter
 * Apply query filters to only post_types registered with the taxonomy.
 Props [Tom Ransom](https://github.com/1bigidea)
 * Filter coauthors_posts_link_single() with 'coauthors_posts_link'.
 Also adds rel="author".
 Props [Amit Sannad](https://github.com/asannad) and [Gabriel Koen](https://github.com/mintindeed)
+* Filter for the context and priorities of the Co-Authors meta boxes.
+Props [Tomáš Kapler](https://github.com/tkapler)

 = 2012-05-07 / 2.6.4 =
 * Bug fix: Properly filter the user query so users can AJAX search against the display name field again